-NOTE H - INCOME TAXES
+NOTE G - INCOME TAXES

 IMSA Fund for Advancement of Education is a non-profit organization, which has been granted a tax-exempt status as a public charity under Section 501(c) (3) of the Internal Revenue Code.
-IMSA Fund is required to pay Federal and State income taxes only on its net unrelated business income.
-A provision for income taxes was not required for the years ended June 30, 2013 and 2012.
+The Fund is required to pay Federal and State income taxes only on its net unrelated business income.
+A provision for income taxes was not required for the years ended June 30, 2015 and 2014.

-NOTE I - ENDOWMENTS
+NOTE H - ENDOWMENTS

-The Fund's Board established a quasi-endowment fund during the year ended June 30, 2008.
-This endowment's principal objectives are the promotion and development of innovation and excellence in achieving the Academy's legislative mandate and strategic mission and objectives, including non-recurring purposes of the Academy not regularly funded by the State of Illinois.
-The balance of this fund as of June 30, 2013 and 2012 respectively was \$2,906,564 and \$2,365,746.
-The principal of the endowment will not be expended, and is reported on the Statements of Net Position as "Unrestricted".
+The Fund's Board established a quasi-endowment fund during the year ended June 30, 2008, with the creation of Stephanie Pace Marshall (SPM) endowment for Innovation and Entrepreneurship.
+The endowment's principal objectives are the promotion and development of innovation and excellence in achieving the Academy's legislative mandate and strategic mission and objectives, including non-recurring purposes of the Academy not regularly funded by the State of Illinois.
+During fiscal year 2013 and 2014, the Fund's Board established three board-designated endowments.
+These endowment's principal objectives are Professional Field Services (PFS), McLaren Faculty Excellence Endowment and Total Applied Learning for Entrepreneurs (TALENT) programs.
+The balance of the quasi- and board-designated endowment fund as of June 30, 2015 and 2014 was \$4,254,818 and \$4,040,227, respectively.
+The principal of these endowments will not be expended, and is reported on the Statements of Net Position as "Unrestricted Net Position".